Dianne Saxe: Awards and recognition

 Saxe sat on a number of public and private boards, including Draxis Health, Solarshare, WindShare and Evergreen, helped to manage the endowment of the Ontario Bar Association and is recognized as board-ready by Women in Capital Markets.
-In June 2022, she was awarded an honourary doctorate of Environmental Studies from the University of Waterloo.
+In June 2022, she was awarded an honorary doctorate of Environmental Studies from the University of Waterloo.

 Personal life

+Dianne Marie Shulman was born in Toronto on November 27, 1952, to Gloria (née Bossin) and Dr. Morton Shulman.
+He was Metropolitan Toronto's Chief Coroner in the mid-1960s, dealing with such files as vehicle safety issues and deaths caused by clandestine abortions.
+He then served in the Ontario Legislative Assembly from 1967 to 1975 as a New Democratic Party (NDP) Member of Provincial Parliament (MPP).
+He represented the High Park electoral district, where his medical practice was located.

-Saxe is the daughter of Morton Shulman, a physician who served as a NDP MPP in the 1960s and 1970s.
-She is the mother of MIT neuroscience professor Rebecca Saxe, and University of Toronto civil engineering professor, Shoshanna Saxe.
+She was married for 42 years to Stewart Saxe until his death in November 2014.
+Their daughters are MIT neuroscience professor Rebecca Saxe, and University of Toronto civil engineering professor, Shoshanna Saxe.